xbilko03/beer/README.md

 Also, a ReviewItem's attributes (object we store in database representing a user review) would also be different:

-The PK (Primary key) would no longer represent beer the user is reviewing, it would be just an identifier of the particular review.
+The FK (Foreign key) would no longer represent beer the user is reviewing, it would be just an identifier of the particular review.
 The relation of the review to a beer would be stored in a new separate attribute (i.e. beerID), the review should also keep the relation to the user that created it (i.e. userID).

+It should suffice, however, for the sake of future use, we should also consider storing a list of users in our database.

 ## AUTHOR
 Jozef Bilko (xbilko03)